-Whether you are looking to place a baby up for adoption or fostering, or indeed are looking to become an adopter or a foster parent it can be helpful to make sure that you fully understand the difference between adoption and foster care.
+Whether you are looking to place a baby up for adoption or fostering, or indeed are looking to become an adoptive parent or a foster parent it can be helpful to make sure that you fully understand the difference between adoption and foster care.
 Whilst adoption and foster care both offer a means of support to a child in need there are some obvious differences between the two, however with both the primary focus is of course the child themselves.
 Here we will look at what both actually mean as well as the differences, between the two.

 Foster care is not a permanent choice.
 A child who is placed into the foster system care is often there because a child welfare worker has been involved and it has been found that the child has been living in conditions that are neglectful or abusive.
 It might also be that the biological family, or the child’s primary caregiver are not able to care for them and it is necessary to move them to an alternative living situation.
 This can be a temporary move or a permanent one.
 It may also be necessary to place a child in foster care in the event of the death of a parent or caregiver or If they become ill.
 Foster care may also take place in the case of incarceration of a parent or caregiver.
 In these cases, it may be just a temporary measure until another family member is found to look after the child.

 Foster parents are paid a monthly amount, as stipulated by the state, to cover the costs of raising the child for the duration of the foster care period.
 Any child who is in foster care will have been placed under the custody of an agency of the state.

 Foster care ceases when a child turns 18.